oleglukin/shimanami-kaido/README.md

 ## Things to Improve / Consider Changing
 - Ingest evens through TCP socket connection or use Kafka.
 Currently it reads events from  files in a folder
-- Probably would be better to output aggregation results using Kafka or other queue
+- Probably would be better to output aggregation results to Kafka or other queue as well
 - Test and make sure that sparkclient can work with Spark cluster (standalone or YARN/Mesos)